Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Introduction

-In this work we make use of the sample of $\sim 100$k $K$-band-selected galaxies from the ground-based UV+optical+near-IR $\sim 2$\,deg$^2$ imaging of the UKIDSS Ultra Deep Survey (UDS) and COSMOS fields \citep{McLeod_2021}.
-Galaxies are stacked in bins of redshift and stellar mass in the far-IR {\it Herschel} and the James Clerk Maxwell Telescope (JCMT) SCUBA-2 \citep{Holland_2013} maps, in order to determine the shape and redshift evolution of the star-forming main sequence out to $z\sim 7$.
-The stacking approach, used by several authors before (e.g. \citealt{Tomczak_2016, Leslie_2020, Merida_2023}), has several advantages.
-The sample of galaxies stacked is mass-complete, assuring that the resulting values of the IR Luminosity (and SFR) are not biased due to selection effects.
-In addition, thanks to the inclusion of the SCUBA-2 850\,${\rm \mu m}$ data, our stacked photometry maps the Rayleigh–Jeans portion of the dust emission spectrum, allowing for a precise determination of the dust temperatures and, thus, star formation rates.
+In this work, we make use of the sample of $\sim 100$k $K$-band-selected galaxies from the ground-based UV+optical+near-IR $\sim 2$\,deg$^2$ imaging of the UKIDSS Ultra Deep Survey (UDS) and COSMOS fields \citep{McLeod_2021}.
+Galaxies are stacked in bins of redshift and stellar mass in the FIR {\it Herschel} and the {\it James Clerk Maxwell} Telescope (JCMT) SCUBA-2 \citep{Holland_2013} maps, in order to determine the shape and redshift evolution of the star-forming MS out to $z\lesssim 5.7$.
+The stacking approach, used by several authors before (e.g., \citealt{Tomczak_2016, Leslie_2020, Merida_2023}), has several advantages.
+The sample of galaxies stacked is mass-complete, assuring that the resulting values of the IR luminosity (and SFR) are not biased due to selection effects.
+In addition, thanks to the inclusion of the SCUBA-2 850\,${\rm \mu m}$ data, our stacked photometry maps the Rayleigh–Jeans portion of the dust emission spectrum, allowing for the precise determination of the dust temperatures, and thus the SFRs.